parthi2929/gt_cs7637/mkdocs/docs/index.md

 # KBAI
 <br>

-These documents are my notes and other useful items from the CS7637 KBAI lecture videos.
+This website contains slide notes from CS7637 KBAI, along with some of my short notes and other consolidations I found useful while doing the course.

 <br>